mbauhardt/spowerline/README.md

 spowerline
 ==========

-A powerline theme for oh-my-zsh written in scala
+A powerline theme for oh-my-zsh written in scala.

 http://mbauhardt.github.io/spowerline/